isaackk60/bookstore/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

+## Welcome to the Bookstore Laravel Project!
+This web application is made using Laravel framework and runs as an online bookstore.
+Our platform facilitates the browsing and purchase of books, however, support for transactions is currently lacking as a virtual account system has not been implemented.
+But the amount of the simulated checkout will be displayed in the database.
+Below is a detailed description of the entire project:

+•	Author: Jianfeng Han(SD2A) and Kim Fui Leung(SD2A) <br>
+•	Student Number: D00251825(Jianfeng Han) and D00234545(Kim Fui Leung)<br>

 <p align="center">
 <a href="https://github.com/laravel/framework/actions"><img src="https://github.com/laravel/framework/workflows/tests/badge.svg" alt="Build Status"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/dt/laravel/framework" alt="Total Downloads"></a>